rileyseow/personhood-litguide-scraper/README.md

     - Title
     - Author
     - POV
-        - "EXC CODE 1": Link to a POV page for the novel was not found in the LH navbar
-        - "EXC CODE 2": Link to a POV page for the novel was found, but was not succinctly summarized in a header.
-Usually involves long paragraph description text on the POV page.
-Recommended: manual correction during data clean-up.
 - Character csv headers:
     - Novel ID
     - Character URL
     - Character Name
     - Character Description
+- Error codes:
+    - "EXC CODE 1": Relevant value was not found
+    - "EXC CODE 2": Relevant value was found, but is otherwise complicated.
+May involve longer paragraph text than expected, be found in a different location than expected, etc. Recommended: manual correction during data clean-up.

-Uses imports requests, csv, re, and BeautifulSoup (https://beautiful-soup-4.readthedocs.io/en/latest/).
+Uses imports requests, csv, re, charset_normalizer, and BeautifulSoup (https://beautiful-soup-4.readthedocs.io/en/latest/) with SoupStrainer.

 Originally written for the Literary Lab as part of a CESTA internship (Summer 2020).
 Being redone now for practice purposes.